Taylor Walls Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 23rd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.65).
+- The Rangers' 3.65 team ERA ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to allow 59 home runs (0.9 per game), the second-fewest in the league.

-- Eovaldi (8-2) gets the starting nod for the Rangers in his 13th start of the season.
-He's put together a 2.24 ERA in 80 1/3 innings pitched, with 77 strikeouts.

-- His most recent appearance was on Sunday against the Seattle Mariners, when the righty threw six scoreless innings while giving up only one hit.
+- His most recent time out was on Tuesday against the St. Louis Cardinals, when the lefty tossed seven innings, surrendering no earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.